hapify/hapify/docs/en/docs/reference/hapify-syntax.md

     }
     ```

-### Itération raccourcie
+### Shortened iteration

-Boucle sur les 2 premiers champs d'un modèle de données :
+Loop through the first 2 fields of a data model :

 === "Hapify (long)"